TrashMob-eco/TrashMob/TrashMob/WebsiteUserStories.md

 		1. Country
 		1. State
 		1. City
-1. As a user, I want see a map of all upcoming events so that I can participate in them.
 1. As a user, I want see a list of all past events so that I can see what the organization has done.
 1. As a user, I want see a map of all past events so that I can see what the organization has done.
 1. As a user, I want to be able to filter the list of all past events so that I can see what the organization has done.